dortania/Wireless-Buyers-Guide/types-of-wireless-card/pcie.md

-By far the most popluar option for desktop users has been to buy an old Apple Aiport Wireless card and place it into a PCIe riser card.
-The benifits of this is that as long as the harware works natively on a real mac it will work on without any kexts/framwork modifcations.
-With PCIe you have a couple options:
+By far the most popular option for desktop users has been to buy an old Apple Aiport Wireless card and place it into a PCIe riser card.
+The benefits of this is that as long as the hardware works natively on a real mac it will work on without any kexts/framework modifications.
+With PCIe you have a couple of options:

 * Full sized PCIe Wireless card
 * Apple Airport Card adapted to a full sized PCIe adapter